Continuing Education Programme in Information Technology Law

 Should you wish to obtain a Master’s degree after participating in the Continuing Education Programme, you are welcome to apply for a recognition of prior learning and professional experience and transfer the earned credits to a Master’s programme, if you meet the Master's programme's admissions requirements.

-- Apply to the Continuing Education Programme in IT Law and submit all supporting materials by March 15, 2017.
+- Apply to the Continuing Education Programme in IT Law and submit all supporting materials from February 1 until March 15, 2018.

 There are only 10 positions available in the Continuing Education Programme, so send your application already today!